starmaid/pulseofexploration/README.md

     git clone https://github.com/starmaid/pulseofexploration.git
     ```

 18. Navigate to, make executable, and run the install script.
+Get a cup of tea, it will take some time.

     ```
     cd ./pulseofexploration
     chmod +x ./install.sh
     ./install.sh
     ```

+19. Follow the instructions to change the timezone.

+blah bl;ah blah

 19. Turn off the Raspberry Pi, and then disconnect the power.